 In an effort to simplify program requirements and add more clarity and consistency to stream criteria, the government of Ontario has proposed a range of amendments to the Ontario Immigration Act.
 If, as expected, these changes come to pass, it will lead to a shake-up of the Ontario Immigrant Nominee Program (OINP).

-Following the proposed introduction of a new Ontario tech stream in last week’s budget, the Ontario government, led by populist Premier Doug Ford, is taking matters further with sweeping changes to the Ontario Immigration Act.
+Following the proposed introduction of a new Ontario tech stream in last week’s budget, the Ontario government, led by populist Premier Doug Ford, is taking matters further with sweeping changes to the Ontario Immigration Act now proposed.

 Proposed Ontario immigration changes